Latvia, Estonia leave China-backed East Europe forum

 China originally styled the forum as a “17 plus one” arrangement, but the number of European partners has now fallen to 14.
 Critics say the forum was an attempt to exploit differences among those states as part of a larger campaign to join with Russia in undermining the current rules-based international order dominated by the U.S. and its allies.

 Along with its stance on Ukraine, China has come under strong criticism for firing missiles and sending ships and warplanes off the coast of Taiwan in response to a visit there by U.S. House Speaker Nancy Pelosi.
+China strongly opposes all government-to-government contacts between Taiwan and countries which, like the U.S., maintain only informal ties with the island in deference to Beijing.

 Britain summoned China’s ambassador to register its concern over the “increasingly aggressive behavior and rhetoric from Beijing in recent months, which threaten peace and stability in the region,” Foreign Secretary Liz Truss was quoted as saying.
 “The United Kingdom urges China to resolve any differences by peaceful means, without the threat or use of force or coercion.”